How to apply for a Student sponsor licence.

 - you want to sponsor an overseas student to study in the UK at your institution

-- to the best of your knowledge, that student meets the requirements of the rules for a valid CAS and will be able to make a successful application for leave to enter or remain in the UK
+- to the best of your knowledge, that student meets the requirements of the rules for a valid CAS and will be able to make a successful application for permission to enter or stay in the UK

 - you accept responsibility for reporting on the student throughout the period of your sponsorship

 When you apply for a sponsor licence, you must apply for the number of confirmations of acceptance for studies (CAS) you would like to assign in your first year.